mramirmoradi/bank-account-service/api-gateway/README.md

 ```

 ### Environment Variables
-To run this project without docker localy, you will need to add your local machine environment variables to application-local.properties file and dont forget to change the profile.
+To run this project without docker locally, you will need to add your local machine environment variables to application-local.properties file and dont forget to change the profile.